Darxo/Hardened/README.md

 - Loot Allocation is reworked: If your company dealt at least 50% of the total damage received by the target, you receive their loot, no matter who killed it.
 Otherwise you receive no loot from it
 - **Night Effect** now grants -3 Vision (down from -2)
 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
-No more than 5% of his maximum exp each
+Each brother can only receive up to 10% of this shared experience.
 - You can now use **Bandages** to treat injuries during battle that were received at most 1 round ago
 - Add new **Retreat** skill for player characters, which allows you to retreat individual brothers from a battle if they stand on a border tile
 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies